 People need to feel safe with us to say yes to the sale.

 Sure, they need to know you’re the authority – and we’ll cover that – but they also need to keep their egos intact.

 Flint was patient, interested, charming…

 Instead of tearing down our pages, he pointed out what was right and where he sees opportunity.

 Your buyers also need to feel like they have what it takes to get next-level results with your premium service.
 Especially with services, confidence is key.

-After the intros, Flint introduced the value conversation.
+After the intros, Flint raised the value conversation.
 He talked about the payoff my client could expect.

 Flint said, “I’m going to talk in big, round numbers here.”
 And then he referred to realistic conversion lifts of 10% or more.
 “What would that be worth to you?” he asked.

-And then Flint showed how my client could recoup the costs of MECLABS services with even just a 10% increase in sales.
+And then Flint showed how my client could recoup the costs of MECLABS services with a reasonable 10% increase in conversions.